-The attachment points on the telescope are not clearly defined yet; however, there are several locations the beam tubes can be attached to the telescope structure.
+There are several locations where the beam tubes can be attached to the telescope structure.
 The tubes will be approximately 2"x4" leaving M1 and will be sized 1" x 3" over the spider to not vignette the telescope pupil.

 There are several advantages to this design path.
 By having the beams approach the secondary from the spider from the -Y direction of the telescope, any structure added to the spider in the +Z direction will not collide with the Nasmyth Deck.
-This is not true for structure in the +Y direction.
 This will allow greater freedom in the size of the structures to be implemented on the telescope.
-Another advantage to this design is the possible need for installing a laser at the Right Bent Cassegrain (RBC) location.
+Another advantage to this design is the possibility of installing a laser at the Right Bent Cassegrain (RBC) location in case all three lasers do not fit in the currently planned enclosure.
 If a laser is installed at this location, any additional beams can join the LRD path at M4 and continue on to the BGS.
 The RBC location is located directly under M4 when the telescope is at zenith.
 This provides a scalability advantage to this design.
 A final advantage is entering the BGS from the -Y direction.
-The BGS plate will be located on the -Y direction of the launch telescope.
-The preferred location for the BGS is in this direction as it is easier to service and perform alignments.
+The BGS assembly will be located on the -Y direction of the launch telescope as it is easier to service and perform alignments in this orientation.